Map Of Africa: Scenic View At Wilderness

 I was observing the stretch of green grass, and it seemed there was enough space for a soft landing.
 “Landing options are good”, I was thinking (in case the take-off did not go as planned).
 As if reading my mind, an instructor was approaching me.
 I was invited to do a tandem flight.
 Not sure if I was ready to take up the challenges of paragliding, I politely declined the offer.
 It is very relaxing to enjoy the fresh air, watching how paragliders run down the green slope to get airborne.
-They looked like huge birds soaring in the sky, free from any rush or worries down here.
+They looked like huge birds soaring in the sky, free from the rush and worries of the mundane world.

 To get back onto the N2 we drove down the Serpentine Pass and saw two paragliders very close to the road.
 The road crosses a railway line and then takes you back to the N2.